-

 Roundtable Interactive Discussion: What are the top AI risk concerns for data leaders when navigating compliance, security, work process, and ethical challenges?

-During this session, the audience will break up into groups of 5-6 to discuss the data and AI risks around these key issues and how they impact the data and analytics functions:
+During this session, the audience will break up into 6 tables to discuss the data and AI risks around these key issues and how they impact the data and analytics functions.
+Each table has a dedicated theme for the discussion.

-After 30 minutes, each table representative will summarise the groups findings to the room.
+After 45 minutes, each table will have a representative summarise their groups findings to the room.
+Each summary should be between 2-3 minutes.

 Roundtable Sessions: